Efforts at the Montreal Aluminium Summit bear fruit

 The AAC wishes to draw attention to the major role played by the Government of Canada and its representatives as part of the G7 in establishing a consensual position on the matter.
 The Government of Canada's commitment in this issue is significant, and the AAC will continue to work with the federal and provincial governments with the same determination in an effort to protect our industry and its growth going forward.

-It is now up to the other G20 members, who will meet in July 2017 in Hamburg, Germany, to acknowledge the situation and adopt the necessary mechanisms to create a Global Multilateral and Governmental Forum on Aluminium Overcapacity based on a robust international monitoring system.
+It is now up to the G20, who will meet in November 2018 in Buenos Aires, Argentina, to acknowledge the situation and adopt the necessary mechanisms to create a Global Multilateral and Governmental Forum on Aluminium Overcapacity based on a robust international monitoring system.

-The Aluminium Association of Canada (AAC) is a non-profit organization representing three Canadian world-class aluminium producers: Alcoa, Alouette, and Rio Tinto operating ten smelters in Canada, nine of which are in Quebec, and employing over 9,000 workers.
+The Aluminium Association of Canada (AAC) is a non-profit organization representing three Canadian world-class aluminium producers: Alcoa, Alouette, and Rio Tinto operating ten smelters in Canada and employing over 8,000 workers. www.aluminium.ca/en

 SOURCE Aluminum Association of Canada

 For further information: Jean Simard, Aluminium Association of Canada, 514 288-4842, ext.
 225